Local SEO Services From A Local SEO Company

 Your business needs to be the right answer for a search question or keyword search.
 How do we do that?

 It starts with content.
 As a business website, we should become the Wikipedia of our space.
 Provide useful content centered around what you do or what you sell.
 Demonstrate what you have and explain what needs or wants it meets.
 Provide rich media and images so I can see what I am getting and know what to expect.
 Compare your products or services to others and tell why it’s better or different.
-Explain why you are the right place to get what I need.
+Explain why you are the right place to get what you need.
 I need to fully understand it, need it, and want to get it from you.
 If you can give that experience to your website visitors, then Google will start seeing you as a resource and rank you higher.

 Localization plays a big part in this.
 I need to know that your product can be obtained easily considering the proximity to me.
 If you have a product that can be shipped and still give me a good price, I’ll take it.
 If you are offering a service, are you close enough to me that you can deliver your service to me promptly and without additional travel costs or fees?
 When the customer feels confident about the product or service, and the business providing it, the chance of conversion increases greatly.

-“Intelligent Marketing” on A Local Level
+“Competitive Intelligence” on A Local Level

 Expanding Your SEO Reach Throughout Your Service Area

 For local businesses that want to expand their online footprint outside of their city, we offer a service area SEO campaign to do just that.
-If your business can provide services within a 30 or 40 mile radius, why would you only target a 10 mile radius and just one city?
+If your business can provide services within a 30 or 40-mile radius, why would you only target a 10-mile radius and just one city?
 We help our clients get traction in multiple cities adjacent to their location using local business listings and content.
 In many cases, we can get local business listings to appear in several cities close to your main location and get local landing pages to rank organically.
 This helps increase traffic and where customers come from.
 If your business can expand its market online, and still make customers feel comfortable in choosing you, then you can really see your business begin to grow and expand its reach.

-Each additional city to target is like its own mini SEO campaign, needing content development, local citations and link signals, and local business listing updates.
-These mini campaigns often produce great results by casting a much wider net for customers.
+Each additional city to target is like its own mini SEO campaign, needing content development, local citations and link signals and local business listing updates.
+These mini-campaigns often produce great results by casting a much wider net for customers.

 Gaining SEO Visibility in Larger Metro Areas